jimueller/jmmr.dev/content/notes/react-query.md

 ## Error Handling

-- Must be a promise rejection
+- Query function must throw an error or reject the promise
 - `fetch` only rejects on 5xx, axios is cool though (and has a config option for which status codes throw)

 ### Retries